vesterheim/vesterheim.github.io/join-give/recognition/valhalla-society/index.md

   caption:
   title:         # Defaults to navigation title
   subtitle:      # Defaults to page subtitle
-  teaser:        # Defaults to page meta-description
+  teaser: Vesterheim thanks these Valhalla Society members, who have chosen to honor their passion for preservation with planned giving.
 ---
 Founded in 1989, the Valhalla Society consists of a special group of donors who have chosen to honor their passion for preservation with planned giving.
-Their gifts provide a lasting legacy for the future of Vesterheim.
+These gifts provide a lasting legacy for the future of Vesterheim.

-There is no planned gift minimum for the Valhalla Society.
-By including the museum in your estate plans and notifying Vesterheim of your plan, you will be honored as a member of the Valhalla Society.
-If you have already established a planned gift that includes Vesterheim, please let us know by contacting Steve Grinna at 563-382-9681, ext.
-109, or sgrinna@vesterheim.org.
-Once Vesterheim is informed of your plans, you will become a member of the Valhalla Society.

 ### Valhalla Members